makerspace/slack-bots/README.md

 # Makerspace slack bots

-Slack bots used at Stockholm Makerspace
+Slack bot used at Stockholm Makerspace based on slack-machine and py-trello.
+The bot is able to answer various faq questions as well as find calender events.
+A Trello board is used as a TODO list for the makerspace.

 ## Usage